 What causes pain on top of the foot?

-Feeling pain on the top of your foot can be caused by various health conditions, most commonly due to overuse.
-This often happens when you push your feet too hard, such as during activities like running.
+Experiencing pain on the top of your foot can result from various health issues, most commonly due to overuse.
+This often occurs when you exert your feet too much, as during activities like running.

 Here are some common reasons why you might experience pain on the top of your foot:

-- Extensor tendonitis: This occurs when the tendons on the top of your foot become inflamed from overuse or wearing tight shoes, causing pain.
+- Extensor tendonitis occurs when the tendons on the top of your foot become inflamed due to overuse or wearing tight shoes, resulting in pain.

 - Stress fractures: These small cracks in the bones of your foot, particularly in the metatarsal bones at the top of your feet, can lead to pain and swelling.